 Many people have a lot of myths about what being an entrepreneur is and how it will shape/affect their life that are simply not true.
-What Is Entrepreneurial Marketing in Johannesburg and these are the seven biggest myths that I continuously hear.
+Entrepreneurial Firms Examples in Top and these are the seven biggest myths that I continuously hear.

 1. Being an Entrepreneur is too risky for me.

 Starting your own business in these days is not too much more risky than trying for any other corporate job.
 At a corporate job you can be laid off at any time, What Are Marketing Strategies have benefits cut with no reason, and work long overtime without being compensated for that.
 If you are student as well, the risk can’t be that bad.
 It’s not like you have a mortgage or family to support if it fails.

 2. I am too young to start my own company